vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 ## How does ARTHook works? ##

-So far I introduced how the ART internals works and what is the lookup method used for calling virtual-methods.
+So far I introduced how the ART internals works and what is the code-path called for lookup virtual-methods.
 Let's go into the framework details.

 First challenge I had to solve was how to retrive the target method's reference from virtual memory.
 It was achieved using the Java Native Interfaces (JNI) facilities calling the function _GetMethodID_.
+Once we have the target method memory reference we can parse the _ArtMethod_ structure from memory and access to its useful elements, like **declaring_class_**.

 Next question was, how do I retrive the _vtable\__ from within the Class data structure saved in virtual memory?
 Well, I got it using relative offsets starting from the Class' memory address.
-We have seen before the data structure layout, using a debugger (or reading the sources) we can retrive the offset for accessing the variable inside the data structure.
+We have seen before the data structure layout, using a debugger (or reading the sources) we can retrive the offset for accessing the variable inside the **Class** data structure.

-Once we have the target method memory reference we can parse the _ArtMethod_ structure from memory and access to its useful elements.
-The last step is loading into the application's memory our own method implementation using a DEX file as container.
+The last step is load our own method implementation into the application's memory.
+We use the DexClassLoader using a DEX file as container.
 Finally we just need to change the target method's pointer make pointing it to your own method.

 ARTHook is composed by three elements:

 * core
 * Java API bridge
-* Java patch code
+* Java "patch" code

-The core code is written in C and the other parts are in Java.
+The core is written in C and the other parts are in Java.
 The API bridge permits the communication with the core from the user-defined Java patch code.
+Users can defines they own "patch" methods using Java language, this facility permits to use Android API inside the "patch" method code.